 This series is going to change people's perception and it's going to change it quickly.

 Unidentified's Alex DeLonge

 For Elizondo, a former intelligence official coming clean about his work was a huge challenge, as he explained to HISTORY, ‘I am a creature of the shadows, I spent my entire life in the shadows and it was a matter of survival for me.
 Anonymity and obscurity were my allies, they kept me safe’.
-Though he must have had reservations about going on record in New York Times AATIP exposé and appearing in Unidentified, he sees it for the greater good: ‘Being able to have the conversation now with the American people so they can finally know what's really going on, I think it's a great privilege and honour for me.’
+Though he must have had reservations about going on record in The New York Times AATIP exposé and appearing in Unidentified, he sees it for the greater good.‘Being able to have the conversation now with the American people so they can finally know what's really going on, I think it's a great privilege and honour for me.’ he explains.
 Yet Elizondo is still ex-military intelligence and certain classified subjects are not up for discussion in this interview or on the show:

 ‘I have to be mindful and cognizant that I have a non-disclosure agreement with the US government.
 I still can't talk about classified things.
 It's a little bit of walking a fine line because there are elements out there, looking at every single word I say and going over it with a fine toothcomb to see if I've messed up and I guess we'll know if you see me in an orange jumpsuit at some point.
 I’m trying to avoid that as much as possible.
 I don't look good in orange for the record.’